basshelal/JNARtMidi/README.md

 readablePort.destroy(); // ok, will not do anything if already destroyed
 ```

-JNARtMidi's documentation is extensive and thorough and it is recommended to read through it to understand the
+JRtMidi's documentation is extensive and thorough and it is recommended to read through it to understand the
 capabilities of the library.

 ## License